Self-Service Search for Performance

 - Profile Size (last known): The last measured value of profile size.

 - Average Profile Size: Average profile size for the selected duration.

 Self-service search for Sessions

 The Sessions based self-service is available on clicking the session classification numbers on the dashboard.
-You can also access the Sessions based self-service view from the Search menu in your CAS service.
+You can also access the Sessions based self-service view from the Search menu in your Citrix Analytics.
 In the list of services in the Search tab, select Sessions under the Performance section.